dillon-smith/Understanding-Spring/Spring-Framework.md

 *Dependency Injection Containers* are containers which construct and manage dependencies *and* inject these dependencies into the dependent objects.

 # Dependency Injection with Spring
-A Dependency Injection Container (DI Container) is a container that manages the classes we write, and configures their dependencies for us.
-At its core, the Spring Framework is a dependency injection container.
+A Dependency Injection Container (DI Container), or Inversion of Control (IoC) container, is a container that manages the classes we write, and configures their dependencies for us.
+At its core, the Spring Framework is an IoC container.

+**Note**: DI and IoC are often used interchangably.

 ## Spring Application Context
-Within the Spring DI container, the element that manages our dependencies is called the *Application Context*.
+Within the Spring IoC container, the element that manages our dependencies is called the *Application Context*.
 ```
-public class MovieCrudApplication {
+public class MovieApplication {

     public static void main(String[] args) {
         ApplicationContext context = new AnnotationConfigApplicationContext(configClass);